w3c/cg-program/proposals/spec-lifecycle.md

 * **Draft**
    * Meaning: In development in this CG
 * **Snapshot**
    * Meaning: The CG has published a version of the document that will not change (e.g., it might be a stable version 1).
-The status of the specification sets expectations at the time of publication about whether the specification was successfully completed and may be used, or was abandoned before being snapshot.
+This is typically done for IPR reasons.
+The status section of the document explains the context for the snapshot.
+* **Abandoned**
+   * Meaning: The CG has stopped work on the document, either by explicitly abandoning the work, or simply no longer working on it.
+The status section of the document explains the context for the abandonment.
 * **Transferred**
    * Meaning: Transferred for more development; no longer in development in this CG.
 May be in development or standardization elsewhere (see status for details).